Adryd99/cloud-final-prj/README.md

 **Instructions**
+- Download and Install MongoDB driver extension from pecl

 - Activate the mongoDb extension for php from your php.ini file and restart the service

 - Enable curl for php (if needed install the required packages on your machine)